 The Nature of Horoscopes

-From reading hundreds of pages about the Universe to create this game, I experienced two understandings of my own:
+From reading hundreds of pages about the Universe to create this game, we learned 2 things:

 1. From beginning to end, our Universe is a rainbow, filled with red explosion at the beginning, dreams of quiet blue in silent expansion, birthing in green majesty as galaxies and planets form, and sunsetting yellow and orange as we prepare for endings and beginnings.